mattvenn/efabless_project_tool/README.md

     git_token = "token"
     git_username = "username"

+This gives you 5000 requests per hour.
+When it runs out, you won't know unless you use --verbose

 # Use

     ./efabless_tool.py --list       # list all projects along with tapeout and precheck status

     ./efabless_tool.py --update     # update the cache - requires the scraping ant token

+    ./efabless_tool.py --get-pin    # get max number of pins in a user project's macros (needs GitHub token)

+## Get Pin

+For each project that has a successful tapeout:

+* fetching the def file of user_project_wrapper from the git repo
+* use def_parser to get macros
+* count occurences of PIN in each macro lef
+* return biggest count.

+Only works if user_project_wrapper.def and all macro.lefs are commited to the repo.

 # Credits